NieneB/InternshipReport/index.md

 ## Theoretical framework

 Three things will be looked at in the literature research.
 First, a literature research is done into geo visualization techniques and already available methods.
 Going from the conventional cartographic techniques to the modern techniques.
 Including animation and change.
-This to cover objective 1a, to make the application attractive, and 2c, understanding the geo-data.
+This to cover objective A1, to make the application attractive, and B3, understanding the geo-data.
 Second, literature about building geo-web applications and the available techniques will be consulted.
-To cover objectives, 2a, 2b, 2c and 3a.
+To cover objectives, B 1-3 and C1.
 Adding knowledge and experience from preceding research.
 Last, will be looked at some frameworks explaining how to build an efficient, attractive and interactive web-application in general.
-Covering objectives, 1a, 1b and 1c.
+Covering objectives from A.

 This will all be summarized into the theoretical framework which can be found in the results chapter.
 The found literature will be used to make decisions while building the main application.
 Therefor the focus of the chapter will be on the field-name data set, and its characteristics and visual variables.

 ## Building the web-application
-After exploring the field-names dataset, a choice of story and way to visualize the data is made, which will be explained in section $$$ .
+After exploring the field-names dataset, a choice of story and way to visualize the data is made, which will be explained in section <a class="xref" href="#the-idea"></a> .
 This will immediately be implemented into building a web-based geo-visualization.
 The focus will be on building the web-application and finding the best way to visualize the data.
 While doing this, decisions and choices will be made on the developed framework.
 There will be several things that will be taken into account during this stage.

-Section $$1
+Section <a class="xref" href="the-idea"></a>

 -   The idea and design

-Section $$2
+Section <a class="xref" href="back-end-processes"></a>

 -	Techniques needed to make the web-application.
-(O 3a, 3b and 3c)
+(O C 1-2)
 -	Techniques for geo support.
-(O 2 and 3)
+(O C)
 -	Visualizing of the geo data.
-(O 2)
+(O B)

-Section $$3
+Section <a class="xref" href="the-idea"></a>

 -	Designing the webpage.
-(O 1a)
+(O A1)
 -	Writing the information in text, that is needed in the web page.
-(O 2a and 2c)
+(O B 1-3)

 Both the design and technical building will be done by the researcher.

 ### The idea

 Because the origin and meaning of field-names are mainly influenced by the geography of its direct environment, like water bodies, streams, soil properties and altitude in relation to its surroundings.
-In order to visualize this relation, as stated in objective 2a, the geographical surrounding in relation to the name has to be shown.
+In order to visualize this relation, as stated in objective B1, the geographical surrounding in relation to the name has to be shown.
 Because the field-names are already categorized by a previous study, easily this distinction can be made.

 Several ideas came up to do this, as many characteristics are of influence.
 The main goal for the visualization can be stated as:
 > Visualize the meaning and origin of the field name by showing its relation with its direct environment.